kobinkempe/atbaypestcontrol/README.md

 The App is being buit in Expo/ReactNative with MVC architecture which will allow the client to modify db information.

+Next steps include using Stripe customers to create recurring payments, creating some sort of tutorials for using the products, and deploying to iOS

 * DB: Firebase Realtime Database
 * Payment: Stripe
 * Expo Template: 'expo-template-tabs'